jdpark7/uni-chatbot/university-data/curriculum.md

 Honors courses, completed with a grade of C or better, taken at any accredited California high school, shall receive a weighted grade ONLY if:

-°‹.The course is identified on the prior school°Øs University of California A-G course list as a weighted course.
+‚â§.The course is identified on the prior school‚Äôs University of California A-G course list as a weighted course.